-- 6.12.3 When components from one or more manufacturers are used as parts of a unitary air-conditioner, VRF system or a chiller, with a rating above 10 kW of cooling/heating capacity, the overall equipment coefficient of performance, based on component efficiencies provided by the component manufacturers, should also satisfy the requirements of clause 6.12.1. - 6.12.4 Open-circuit cooling tower should meet the following requirement on minimum water flow per unit tower fan motor nameplate power - (a) 1.7 L/s per kW for centrifugal fans; and - (b) 3.4 L/s per kW for propeller or axial fans, at 37°C entering condenser water, 32°C leaving condenser water and 28°C entering air wet-bulb temperature

-- 6.13 Energy Metering - 6.13.1 A chiller, heat pump or unitary air-conditioner, of 350 kW or above cooling/heating capacity, should be equipped with continuous monitoring facilities to measure its power (kW) & energy (kWh) input, cooling/heating power (kW) & energy (kWh) output and coefficient of performance. - 6.13.2 A chilled/heated water plant, of 350kW or above cooling/heating capacity, should be equipped with continuous monitoring facilities to measure its power (kW) & energy (kWh) input, and cooling/heating power (kW) & energy (kWh) output, such that the plant's coefficient of performance can be determined. - 6.13.3 It is acceptable to make use of the manufacturer's curve or data indicating the chiller's flow rate and pressure drop relationship to obtain the chilled water flow rate based on its pressure drop through the evaporator, and likewise to obtain the heated water flow rate based on the flow's pressure drop through the heat pump's condenser. - 6.13.4 In determining a chilled water plant's power & energy input, the inputs to all equipment for producing the cooling output, such as chiller compressors, circulation pumps of condensers or cooling towers, condenser fans, cooling tower fans, radiator fans etc. should be included, whereas the inputs to chilled water pumps should be excluded.
-Likewise for a heated water plant, the inputs to all equipment for producing the heating output, such as heat pump compressors, circulation pumps on heat input side of water source heat pumps, fans of air source heat pumps, boilers or hot water heaters etc. should be included, whereas the inputs to heated water pumps should be excluded.
+- 6.12.3 When components from one or more manufacturers are used as parts of a unitary air-conditioner, VRF system, heat pump or a chiller, with a rating above 10 kW of cooling/heating capacity, the overall equipment coefficient of performance, based on component efficiencies provided by the component manufacturers, should also satisfy the requirements of clause 6.12.1. - 6.12.4 Open-circuit cooling tower should meet the following requirement on minimum water flow per unit tower fan motor nameplate power - (a) 1.7 L/s per kW for centrifugal fans; and - (b) 3.4 L/s per kW for propeller or axial fans, at 37°C entering condenser water, 32°C leaving condenser water and 28°C entering air wet-bulb temperature - 6.12.5 The fan(s) of an open-circuit cooling tower served by an individual motor or an array of motors with the rated motor power totaling 3.7 kW or above should incorporate control and devices that should result in the fan motor demand no more than 30% of design input power at 50% of design air flow and that should automatically control the fan speed to control the leaving condenser water temperature of the cooling tower. - 6.13 Energy Metering - 6.13.1 A chiller, heat pump or unitary air-conditioner, of 350 kW or above cooling/heating capacity, should be equipped with continuous monitoring facilities to measure its power (kW) & energy (kWh) input, cooling/heating power (kW) & energy (kWh) output and coefficient of performance. - 6.13.2 A chilled/heated water plant, of 350kW or above cooling/heating capacity, should be equipped with continuous monitoring facilities to measure its power (kW) & energy (kWh) input, and cooling/heating power (kW) & energy (kWh) output, such that the plant's coefficient of performance can be determined. - 6.13.3 It is acceptable to make use of the manufacturer's curve or data indicating the chiller's flow rate and pressure drop relationship to obtain the chilled water flow rate based on its pressure drop through the evaporator, and likewise to obtain the heated water flow rate based on the flow's pressure drop through the heat pump's condenser.